RifqiAnshariR/rfm_analysis_jupyter_notebook_projects/README.md

 # 📌 Description
-**Image Classifier Projects**
+**RFM Analysis Projects**
-This is a Jupyter Notebook project implements a **CNN Algorithm** to classify images.
-Currently uses Rice Leaf Disease and Brain MRI datasets.
+This is a Jupyter Notebook project implements an **RFM Analysis** on real transactional dataset.
+Currently uses Online Retail dataset.

 # 🚀 How to Run